Sharon-B/Recipe-Box/README.md

 Now that the infrastructure of the app was set up I could start to build the app, first I set up a base.html from which all my html templates would be extended from.
 As I added a route & view function in app.py I created the associated html template, also utilising Jinja templating language to insert the data into the html pages.

+Note: Initially I was going to use WTForms, however after talking to Tutor Support I decided against it.
+I had initially installed WTForms & Flask-WTF, created a forms.py file and a RegisterForm which I had imported into app.py.
+Towards the end of the project I uninstalled WTForms & Flask-WTF, and updated the requirements.txt file to reflect this.
+I also removed forms.py from the file directory and the form import in app.py.

 ## Issues/Solutions

 White space